 - Chill time: I recommend letting the dressing chill in the fridge for an hour before serving to allow the flavors to meld.
 You can definitely enjoy it right away if you're like me and can't wait!

-- Vegan option: I don't have a vegan version of this recipe but this vegan ranch dressing is a good starting point.
+- Vegan option: I don't have a vegan version of this recipe but this dairy-free ranch dressing is a good starting point.